-Library and Information Science certificate program with A concentration in: Research Data Management
+Library and Information Science certificate in Research Data Management

 Certificate programs provide substantial education in a specific academic discipline or on a coherent and freestanding body of knowledge.
 The certificate issued at the completion of the program represents the achievement of competence in a well-defined area of study.
 Academic certificates require a minimum of 24 quarter hours or 16 semester hours of credit.